Goldgroup Mining Inc.: Goldgroup Announces Share Consolidation

-Vancouver, British Columbia--(Newsfile Corp. - September 21, 2022) - Goldgroup Mining Inc. (TSX: GGA) (OTC Pink: GGAZF) (BMV SIX: GGAN.MX) ("Goldgroup" or the "Company") announces that the Company's issued and outstanding common shares (the "Common Shares") have been consolidated at a ratio of one (1) post-consolidation Common Share for every ten (10) pre-consolidation Common Shares (the "Consolidation").
-The Common Shares will begin trading on the Toronto Stock Exchange ("TSX") on a consolidated basis on September 23, 2022 under the same trading symbol "GGA" with a new CUSIP number.
+Vancouver, British Columbia--(Newsfile Corp. - September 23, 2022) - Goldgroup Mining Inc. (TSX: GGA) (OTC Pink: GGAZF) (BMV SIX: GGAN.MX) ("Goldgroup" or the "Company") announces that the Company's previously announced share consolidation of common shares (the "Common Shares") of one (1) post-consolidation Common Share for every ten (10) pre-consolidation Common Shares (the "Consolidation") reducing the Company's issued and outstanding Common Shares from 229,246,213 to 22,924,656 Common Shares is now effective.
+The TSX has confirmed that the Common Shares will begin trading on the Toronto Stock Exchange ("TSX") on a consolidated basis at trading open on September 27, 2022 under the same trading symbol "GGA" with a new CUSIP number.

-The Consolidation reduced the number of issued and outstanding Common Shares of the Company from 229,246,213 Common Shares to approximately 22,924,621 Common Shares, subject to adjustment for fractional shares which will be rounded to the nearest whole number.
-Proportionate adjustments will be made to the Company's outstanding warrants and options to reflect the Consolidation.

-Computershare Trust Company of Canada ("Computershare"), acting as the transfer agent and registrar for the Company's Common Shares, will mail a letter of transmittal to the Company's registered shareholders in respect of the Consolidation.
-Registered shareholders will be required to send their certificate(s) representing pre-Consolidation Common Shares of the Company, along with a properly executed letter of transmittal, to Computershare in accordance with the instructions provided in the letter of transmittal.
-Beneficial shareholders (i.e., non-registered shareholders) who hold their Common Shares through an intermediary such as a bank, trust company, securities dealer or broker should note that these intermediaries may have their own procedures for processing the Consolidation which may differ from those described above for registered shareholders.
-Non-registered shareholders who have questions should contact their intermediary for more information.
-Holders of Common Shares in book-entry form (and not represented by physical certificates) as registered shareholders will have their existing accounts electronically adjusted by Computershare.

 About Goldgroup